denn1s/apple-and-lily/Ch. 14 - Karin.md

 _Shit, did she notice?_

 My heart was trying to hammer its way out of my ribcage.
-I’d managed to keep a straight face through this whole ridiculous "makeup lesson," but that last part… that was a fatal mistake.
+I’d managed to keep a straight face through this whole ridiculous “makeup lesson,” but that last part… that was a fatal mistake.

 My gaze dropped down to my index finger.